 You're being horrible to me.

-Me, I'd be a little bean.
+I'd be a little mean.

-No, but and the other thing that people you're too humble to say is that you're number one at it.
+No, but and the other thing that people, you're too humble to say is that you're number one at it.

-So you know what?
+So, you know what?

-So everybody can can take that.
+So everybody can take that.

-Um uh Fox News is great.
+Fox News is great.

 You know what I'm saying?

-And by the way, I'm not saying that that means that there are not tough questions for the president as well, as you as you know in my reporting in saying that there's still an investigation of the president, and people can't deny that.
+And by the way, I'm not saying that that means that there are not tough questions for the president as well, as you know in my reporting, in saying that there's still an investigation of the president.

 When do you suspect we're getting it?

-You know, I I actually think that this is something that that I'm scratching my head at because I I think our listeners and our viewers, night in, night out, have to be getting a little frustrated with with what's happening because the Justice Department Inspector General had been signal for a while that this was this was coming out, and we kept saying, well, in the next couple of months, then it was the next couple of weeks.
+You know, I actually think that this is something that I'm scratching my head at because I think our listeners and our viewers night in, night out, have to be getting a little frustrated with what's happening because the Justice Department Inspector General had been signaling for a while that this was coming out.

-And that means that it you have an absolute date of a major shift in news focus and coverage coming.
+And that means that you have an absolute date of a major shift in news focus and coverage coming.

 If it has legs, if it has real juice, and if it is accurate and fair, it's going to have lasting impact.

-This is an inspector general nominated by Barack Obama, who appears to be about to put out a blistering report for James Comey, Andrew McCabe and others.
+This story will still have legs because this is an Inspector General nominated by Barack Obama, who appears to be about to put out a blistering report for James Colby, Andrew McCabe, and others.

 I think that's going to have legs.